 Conflict of Interest and Training

 All University officials who are involved in the discrimination grievance process, including the Title IX Coordinator, designated investigators, Discrimination Grievance Committee, and Administrators, will have adequate training.
-Training will address, but is not limited to, recognizing and appropriately responding to allegations of discrimination and harassment, including hostile environment harassment, sexual misconduct, and retaliation; conducting investigations; protecting confidentiality; and recognizing the link between alcohol and drug use and sexual assault and sexual harassment.
+Training will address but is not limited to, recognizing and appropriately responding to allegations of discrimination and harassment, including hostile environment harassment, sexual misconduct, and retaliation; conducting investigations; protecting confidentiality, and recognizing the link between alcohol and drug use and sexual assault and sexual harassment.

 The names of the investigator and the individuals who will serve on the Discrimination Grievance Committee for a particular matter will be readily accessible.
 These individuals must promptly disclose any potential conflict of interest they might have in a particular case.
 In the rare situation in which an actual or perceived conflict of interest arises between an Investigator or a member of the Discrimination Grievance Committee, that conflict must be disclosed to both parties.

-The use of all tobacco products is prohibited on all property that is owned, operated, leased, occupied or controlled by Friends University.
-This policy applies to all employees, faculty, staff, students, University affiliates, contractors, volunteers, customers and visitors.
+The use of all tobacco products is prohibited on all property that is owned, operated, leased, occupied, or controlled by Friends University.
+This policy applies to all employees, faculty, staff, students, University affiliates, contractors, volunteers, customers, and visitors.
 This policy is applicable twenty-four hours a day, seven days a week.

 Electronic Smoking Devices: Electronic Smoking Devices means any product containing or delivering nicotine or any other substance intended for human consumption that can be used by a person to simulate smoking through inhalation of vapor or aerosol from the product.
-The term includes any such device, whether manufactured, distributed, marketed, or sold as an e-cigarette, e-cigar, e-pipe, e-hookah, or vape pen, or under any other product name of descriptor.
+The term includes any such device, whether manufactured, distributed, marketed, or sold as an e-cigarette, e-cigar, e-pipe, e-hookah, vape pen, or under any other product name of the descriptor.

 Hookah: Hookah means a water pipe and any associated products and devices which are used to produce fumes, smoke, and/or vapor from the burning of material including, but not limited to, tobacco, shisha, or other plant matter.

-Effective July 1, 2017, the use of tobacco is prohibited by all employees, students, University affiliates, contractors, volunteers, vendors, and visitors in all interior spaces on Friends University campuses, on all outside property owned, operated, or leased by Friends University campus, including but not limited to enclosed area, buildings and structures, grounds, walkways, adjacent sidewalks, parking lots, vehicles, athletic facilities associated with Friends University, and personal vehicles in these areas.
+Effective July 1, 2017, the use of tobacco is prohibited by all employees, students, University affiliates, contractors, volunteers, vendors, and visitors in all interior spaces on Friends University campuses, on all outside property owned, operated, or leased by Friends University campus, including but not limited to an enclosed area, buildings and structures, grounds, walkways, adjacent sidewalks, parking lots, vehicles, athletic facilities associated with Friends University, and personal vehicles in these areas.